 Founded in 1869 by Emperor Meiji, the Yasukuni Shrine has strong ties to the Japanese Imperial family, making it both a place of worship and a war memorial.
 It serves as a solemn and respectful place to honor the brave souls who lost their lives in various wars such as the Boshin War, the Seinan War, World War I, the Manchurian Incident, the China Incident, and World War II.

-But in recent years, the Yasukuni Shrine has become a source of controversy in Japan.
-Despite its historical significance and importance, some argue that its ties to the Imperial family and Japan’s past militarism make it a divisive symbol.
-Despite this, visiting the Yasukuni Shrine is an opportunity to learn about Japan’s history and to pay respects to those who sacrificed their lives for their country.
+Despite its significance, the Yasukuni Shrine has become a source of controversy in recent years, with some viewing it as a divisive symbol of Japan’s past militarism.
+Nonetheless, it offers an opportunity to learn about Japan’s complex history and pay respects to those who made the ultimate sacrifice for their country.

 The shrine is unique in its enshrinement of not only human souls but also animals, weapons, and other objects used or sacrificed in war.
 A museum within the shrine displays over 100,000 items such as swords, guns, tanks, planes, ships, uniforms, medals, documents, and photographs.

 The gardens surrounding the shrine provide a peaceful and serene environment for visitors to reflect on the significance of the shrine.
 The Shinchi Teien, a pond garden, Nohara Teien, a field garden, and Chidorigafuchi Teien, a moat garden, are among the breathtaking gardens that visitors can explore.